jmiba/XWiki-Checkboxed-Task-Macro/README.md

 # XWiki-Checkboxed-Task-Macro
 This [XWiki](https://github.com/xwiki/xwiki-platform) macro adds a checkboxed **task with checkbox** macro and an event listener for ticking completed tasks off using the checkboxes

-**CKEditor:**
+## INstallation
+Download repository, unzip and import the .xar file in the [Wiki administration section](https://extensions.xwiki.org/xwiki/bin/view/Extension/Administration%20Application) under "Content" -> "Import"

+## CKEditor

-In order to make best use of it, add the following CKeditor configuration to your editor through the [dedicated "WYSIWYG Editor" section](https://extensions.xwiki.org/xwiki/bin/view/Extension/CKEditor%20Integration/#HAdministrationSection) in the [Wiki Administration](https://extensions.xwiki.org/xwiki/bin/view/Extension/Administration%20Application):
+In order to make best use of it, add the following CKeditor configuration to your editor through the [dedicated "WYSIWYG Editor" section](https://extensions.xwiki.org/xwiki/bin/view/Extension/CKEditor%20Integration/#HAdministrationSection) in the [Wiki administration](https://extensions.xwiki.org/xwiki/bin/view/Extension/Administration%20Application):

 ```